Why Every Canadian Should Own at Least 1% of Their Wealth in Bitcoin

 4. You Can Truly Own It

-With self-custody, Bitcoin can’t be frozen, seized, or restricted by banks or institutions.
+With self-custody, Bitcoin cannot be frozen, seized, or restricted by banks.
+Ownership means controlling your private keys—not relying on permission.

 5. Bitcoin Is Becoming Part of the System